 The Tucson Desert Art Museum, a non-profit museum, opened its doors to the public November 1, 2013.
-Our mission is to display art and artifacts of the Desert Southwest, and educate our guests about the history, cultures, and art of the region.
+Our mission is to display art and artifacts of the Desert Southwest and surrounding regions, and educate our guests about the history, cultures, and art of the region.
 The Museum includes 25,000 square feet of exhibit space, classrooms, meeting and auditorium space and a library.

 The Museum also maintains rotating special exhibits, which change out each year.

 Nowhere else will the visitor find such an eclectic array of southwestern art and artifacts.
 Our motto is “visualize history through art.”
 We invite our guests to immerse themselves in history through our beautiful art!